lotustoken/Smart-Contract/README.md

 * **iamthehighway** - *Senior Developer*

-* **Mahlory Ambrosio** - *Junior Developer*
+* **Mahlory A.** - *Junior Developer*

 * **Samuel S.** - *Initial Setup of [Lotus Token](https://github.com/lotustoken) organization on GitHub; Documentation Manager; Junior Developer*

 ## License

 License for this project is still being discussed but the team is leaning toward going open-source.
-See the [LICENSE.md](License.md) file for details on various available licenses.
+See the [LICENSE.md](https://github.com/lotustoken/Smart-Contract/blob/2b21a1756dc67e4b7a631463f74ab85fa80df3bc/LICENSE) file for details on various available licenses.

 ## Acknowledgments